Departure Detail

 05 November Day 32: Lukla – Kathmandu by flight and transfer to Hotel.

-06 November Day 33: Free day in Kathmandu.
+06 November Day 33: Free day in Kathmandu for the rest and shopping.

 07 November Day 34: Kathmandu free for D-briefing and rest, farewell dinner at evening.